 Common around the harbour.
 It's whistling call is so evocative of estuaries and marshes

 A winter visitor.
-Usually seen in ones or twos in the Holes Bay area
+Can be seen around the Holes Bay area

 a winter visitor, but not in large numbers.